My Cat is Getting Hairballs: Symptoms & Treatment

 How do you know your cat is getting hairballs?
 They’ll likely start showing some of the following cat hairball symptoms:

 If it seems like your cat is coughing or hacking up a lung, it could be a sign they’re trying to regurgitate a hairball.
 When you hear them making sounds like they're gagging, give them space and let them expel the hairball naturally.

 If your cat is vomiting or retching and you notice a tube-shaped mass of hair and saliva, it's likely your cat is bringing up a hairball.

 A hairball may cause your cat to lose their appetite if they're in discomfort.
 Because they don't feel well, they may also refuse their favorite foods or treats and may appear lethargic or not interested in playing.

 Constipation or diarrhea

 Hairballs can cause a blockage in your cat’s digestive tract, making it difficult or even impossible for them to pass stool.
-This can cause them to get diarrhea or become constipated and experience pain and discomfort.
+This can cause cats to get diarrhea or become constipated and experience pain and discomfort.

 Lethargy or depression